ChameleonCloud/CC-Images/README.md

 for the requested images.

 Any images which don't depend on each other will be built in parallel if the number specified by `-t` is greater than 1.
 These dependencies (and other configurations) are decided by [images.yaml](cc_images/images.yaml), not the element hierarchy.

+`ARCH=arm64` can be used to build arm images on x86_64 systems using qemu.

 ### Artifacts